RoboCup-SPL/GameController/README.md

 ### Penalty Shootout

 In the penalty shootout, press "Set" and place the robots in their correct locations.
+Select the two robots that are actually performing the current attempt as penalty taker and goalkeeper.
+All other robots are marked as substitutes.
 Press "Play" to start a single shot.
 The penalty shot is ended by either pressing "+" for the penalty taker or by pressing "Finish" if the shot failed.
 In both cases, a penalty shot ends in the state "Finished".
 Press "Set" again to start the next shot.